jitsi/jitsi-meet-react-sdk/README.md

 Optional.
 Details about the participant that started the meeting.

 ###### `release`
 Optional.
 Information regarding the `stage.8x8.vc` or `8x8.vc` release version.
+Expects the following format: `release-1234`.

 ###### `spinner`
 Optional.
 Custom loading view while the IFrame is loading.